KITcii/smart-contract-dev-support/Architectural Patterns/Name-Service Pattern/README.md

 ## Solution
 Register individual smart contracts with a Registry Contract that is publicly known.
 The registration associates a desired (but unambiguous) name to the smart contract address.
 To retrieve the latest version of a smart contract, the smart contract’s associated name should be passed as a parameter to a lookUpAddress(string name) function in the Registry Contract.

-For maintenance of the Registry Contract, an authorization mechanism should be implemented, for example, that accounts are only authorized to update smart contracts they registered themselves.
-It is required to implement mechanisms that prevent duplicate or forbidden names and ambiguities.
+An authorization mechanism is implemented for the maintenance of the Registry Contract so that accounts are only authorized to update smart contract entries that they have registered themselves.
+Moreover, the Registry Contract prevents users from registering duplicate smart contracts, duplicate names forbidden names, and ambiguous names.
 ## Example
 Wrong | Correct
 ------------- | -------------